Kootenai Tribe of Idaho: Language

-Traditionally, Kootenai people have spoken the Kutenai language, a language isolate.
+Historically, Kootenai people have spoken the Kutenai language, a language isolate.
 It has a dictionary and grammar and is written in the Latin script.

 History

 The Kootenai people lived along the Kootenai River in Idaho, Montana, and British Columbia.
 They were hunter-gatherers, and salmon was an important staple to their diets.
 They have permanent winter villages of cone-shaped houses made from wooden poles and rush mats.

 In 1855 the tribe refused to sign a treaty with the US government that would require them to cede their aboriginal lands in Idaho and consolidate with several other smaller tribes in Montana.
 The Dawes Act broke up tribal land holdings into individual allotments.
 Due to illegal land loss, the tribe was awarded $425,000 in a land claims settlement in 1960.

 On September 20, 1974, the 67 members of the Kootenai Tribe formally declared war on the United States, seeking federal recognition.
 Initial demands were for a 128,000 acre reservation and compensation for 1,600,000 acre of ancestral lands.
 They did not engage in violence, and, by calling attention to their situation, the tribe was deeded 12.5 acres of federal land surrounding the former mission in Bonners Ferry.
 It was enacted by S. 634, signed by President Gerald Ford in October.